 At the time of writing (24/01/18) Tam Beauty & Freedom are having a big sale, the magnetic palette is on sale for £3.90 (normally £6), the metallic 1 and burnt foil sets are on sale for £3.25 (normally £5), and the contour and highlight are £1.95 each, (normally £3).
 You can get everything I used (except highlight 01 which has vanished from the site) for £14.30 reduced from £22 total.
 Not too shabby.

 I love the idea of magnetic palettes.
 Who doesn’t?
 They’re perfect for travellers, beginners, hoarders, minimalists – you name it, they need one.
 So what are our options when it comes to purchasing our magnetic blank canvases?

-Well, there are quite a few options (some pictured on the right) but even on sites like Amazon and eBay, a knock-off is going to cost you about a tenner to store 18 shadows.
+Well, there are quite a few options (some pictured) but even on sites like Amazon and eBay, a knock-off is going to cost you about a tenner to store 18 shadows.
 Rip off!

 That’s why I initially became interested in the Freedom Mega Pro palette, which will hold a whopping 30 eye shadows for £6.
 It’s sturdy plastic rather than cardboard, and has a enormous mirror.

 Other palettes range from 38p-£1 per shadow stored, whereas with Freedom you’re paying just 20p.

 When it comes to magnetic palettes, why anyone would buy anything besides the Freedom one is beyond me.
 But what about the shadows themselves?